e271828e/Flight.jl/docs/notes/design/framework_spec.md

 when the return type is proven ([§9.5][s9-5]).

 <a id="g-build"></a>**`Build`** — the artifact `build(world)` produces: wire list, face table with
-provenance, schedule and root slots as plain printable data — the inspectable contract of the instantiation, and what `attach!`, `stop_on`, replay and condition resolution all validate against ([§9.2][s9-2]).
+provenance, schedule and root inputs as plain printable data — the inspectable contract of the instantiation, and what `attach!`, `stop_on`, replay and condition resolution all validate against ([§9.2][s9-2]).